-The fee for the Iowa Biennial Report is $45 (online) or $60 (paper).
+The fee for the Iowa Biennial Report is $60 online or by mail.
 And if you fail to file?
 Your Iowa LLC will be administratively dissolved or revoked within 60 days following your due date.

 When is the Iowa Biennial Report due?